 Bahiagrass (Paspalum notatum)

 An up-and-comer for low-maintenance home lawns, Bahiagrass grows from seed in an open growth habit to form an apple green lawn.
-Bahriagrass started as a pasture grass on infertile, sandy soils, so it has a prolific root system to withstand drought.
-It also forms a durable wear-resistant sod, and is relatively pest-free.
+Bahiagrass started as a pasture grass on infertile, sandy soils, so it has a prolific root system to withstand drought.
+It also forms a durable wear-resistant sod and is relatively pest-free.

 Drawbacks: Coarse texture makes it tough to mow.
 Not everyone likes the look of the tall seed heads and light green color.
 It may yellow from lack of iron, grows poorly in alkaline soils and areas with salt spray.

 Recommendations: For USDA Hardiness Zones 7 to 10.
 Avoid common Bahiagrass, use the preferred cultivars: Argentine, Tifton 9, and Pensacola.